Thoxy67/zig-dev-bin/README.md

 To install the latest development version of Zig, follow these steps:

 1. Clone the `zig-dev-bin` repository from Github using the following command:

 ```
 git clone https://github.com/Thoxy67/zig-dev-bin.git
 ```

 2. Change your current working directory to the `zig-dev-bin` folder:

 ```
 cd zig-dev-bin
 ```

-3. Build and install the package via makepkg or with builder (better):
+3. Build and install the package via builder script (better):

 ```
 chmod +x ./build.sh
 ./build.sh
 ```

+Or via makepkg:

 ```
 makepkg -si
 ```

 After installation, you can start using Zig by running the `zig` command in your terminal.

+**Take note that the builder script update the PKGBUILD with latest version available online using this [index.json](https://ziglang.org/download/index.json) link before launching installation.**

 ## License